Friday, August 19, 2016

 Next to the snazzy homes being built along the street, where sidewalks and streetlights abound, the forest stands silent.
-When the wind blows--I am sure the history of this once beautiful forest whispers through man's progress.
-Huge homes, so close together one could shake hands across the small divide between them.
+When the wind blows--I am sure the history of this once beautiful place whispers through man's progress.
+Huge homes stand so close together, one could shake hands across the small divide between them.

 Saturday, June 4, 2016

 When I visited Mumsie, I was taken aback by these houses.
 They hadn't been there a month or so before.
 They are like mushrooms, springing up everywhere.
 What once was abandoned, is now a swanky neighborhood.
 Still--the houses are so close together, one could nearly shake hands with one's neighbor through the windows!

 Above you see what it looked like after demolition.

 Above you see what the inside of the huge main building that once stood where all these houses have sprouted.
 I miss its mystery.